munificent/game-programming-patterns/book/data-locality.markdown

 ^code components

 The game maintains a big array of pointers to all of the entities in the world.
-Each spin of the game loop, this needs to happen, in this order:
+Each spin of the game loop, we need to run the following, in this order:

 1. Update the AI components for all of the entities.
 2. Update the physics components for them.